VincDub/NLPvs/README.md

   <li><a href=https://pandas.pydata.org/>Pandas</a>, used to create dataframes(tables) from the extracted data</li>
   <li><a href=https://github.com/pdfminer/pdfminer.six#pdfminersix>PDFMiner.six</a>, a PDF parsing library</li>
   <li><a href=https://scikit-learn.org/stable/index.html>Scikit Learn</a>, Machine Learning Oriented API</li>
-  <li>a folder in the same directory as the source code to dump all the PDF files to use as reference data (either call it <code>PDF</code> or change the name in the source code to whatever name you wish)</li>
-  <li>another folder in the same directory as the source code to dump all the PDF files to classify (either call it <code>TEST</code> or change the name in the source code to whatever name you wish)</li>
+  <li>another folder in the same directory as the source code to dump all the PDF files to classify</li>
-  <li>Some reference PDF files (to build the clusters from)</li>
   <li>Some test PDF files (to test the classification)</li>
 </ul>

 <h3>Optional</h3>

 <ul>
+  <li>Some reference PDF files (to build the clusters from)</li>
+  <li>a folder in the same directory as the source code to dump all the PDF files to use as reference data</li>
   <li><a href=https://www.anaconda.com/>Anaconda</a>, an easy to setup Python developement platform</li>
 </ul>